BSN vs RN: What Is the Difference?

 Nursing may seem a pretty linear career: you study pretty hard, you practice as much as you can and then you get a challenging, but rewarding job in a hospital.
-Is it linear, though?
+Is it, though?

 There are so many different types of nurses that the term itself can become confusing for anyone interested in this career.
-From LPN (licensed practical nurse) to NP (nurse practitioner) and RN (registered nurse), there are many roles to choose from.
+From becoming an LPN (licensed practical nurse) or an RN (registered nurse), to advancing to the NP (nurse practitioner) role, you have many options to choose from.

 If you’ve already decided to pursue a nursing career, you probably stumbled upon the RN vs BSN debate many times in your research.
-A Registered nurse (RN) and a Baccalaureate of Science in Nursing (BSN) are two different key concepts in the nursing educational and professional fields – but how are they different, in fact?
+A Registered nurse (RN) and a Baccalaureate of Science in Nursing (BSN) are two different key concepts in the nursing educational and professional fields.

 Let’s dive into the RN vs BSN comparison:

-A Registered nurse (RN) is a job title that refers to a healthcare professional with a certificate of competence that allows them to assist doctors in caring for patients.
-If you’re an RN, then you are someone who has graduated from a nursing program, whether that’s a 2-year Associate Degree in Nursing (ADN) Program or a three-to-four year Bachelor of Science in Nursing (BSN), and has obtained licensure to practice by passing the National Council Licensure Examination (NCLEX).
+A Registered nurse (RN) is a job title referring to a healthcare professional with the certified competence to assist doctors and other types of personnel in caring for patients.
+In order to become an RN, you must have graduated from a specific nursing program: either a 2-year Associate Degree in Nursing (ADN) Program, or a 3-to-4-year Bachelor of Science in Nursing (BSN).
+Additionally, all registered nurses must have attended and passed the NCLEX-RN, or the National Council Licensure Examination for the RN level.

-A Bachelor of Science in Nursing is a nursing education degree – it usually lasts from 12 months (as an accelerated RN to BSN bridge program) to three-to-four years (Bachelor of Science in Nursing) and prepares nurses for entry-level practice in many healthcare settings, including hospitals and clinics.
+A Bachelor of Science in Nursing is a nursing education degree.
+It usually lasts three-to-four years as a full time BSN Program, but can be completed in shorter time spans through a 1-year RN-to-BSN bridge or an Accelerated BSN (ABSN) program.
+The Bachelor of Science in Nursing degree prepares nurses for entry-level practice in many healthcare settings, including hospitals and clinics.

 The BSN program is a great education option for people who are thinking of starting a career in nursing as well as for people who are already practicing in the nursing field and want to increase and improve their career options.

-Compared to RN, BSN is a degree, not a job title – it’s the next-level nursing education program that can lead to becoming an RN.
+As opposed to the RN, BSN is a degree, not a job title - it’s the next-level nursing education program that can lead to becoming an RN.

-As you may notice, you can be an RN with our without BSN, so this is not a straightforward apple to apple comparison.
+As you may notice, you can be an RN with or without a BSN degree, so this is not a straightforward apples to apples comparison.
 This is why many RNs are wondering whether or not ADN is enough for their career, or if they should enroll in (or continue with) an RN to BSN program.

-Some future nurses choose to earn an ADN degree because it is the fastest way to become a nurse and enter the workforce sooner.
+Some future nurses choose to get an ADN because it is the fastest way to become a nurse and enter the workforce sooner.

-However, choosing to obtain a BSN degree opens up more career possibilities, such as leadership and management positions and different nursing specializations, accompanied by significantly higher remuneration.
+However, choosing to get a BSN degree opens up more career possibilities, such as leadership and management positions and different nursing specializations, accompanied by significantly higher remuneration.